RayZh-hs/mkdata-intellisense/README.md

 - Syntax highlighting breaks when syntax lines utilize python expressions including the { character.
 - Unpaired quotation marks in comments will lead to false commenting in that line.
+- Syntax `@any` requires the bracket { to be on the same line, and will not be highlighted until the bracket has been opened.

 ## Release Notes